brainvisa/casa-distro/doc/source/index.rst

 .. warning:: BUT...

-    But soma-workflow distributed execution will not spawn Docker (or casa_distro run) in remote processing.
-Modifications could be done to handle it.
+    But soma-workflow distributed execution, in its current released version, will not spawn Docker or Singularity (or casa_distro run) in remote processing.
+We have made modifications in the `github/master branch <https://github.com/neurospin/soma-workflow>`_ (which is included in brainvisa/bug_fix branches) to add support for it.
+However it needs some additional configuration on server side to specify how to run the containers.

 Remember that software run that way live in a container, which is more or less isolated from the host system.
 To access data, casa_distro will likeky need additional directories mount options.
 It can be specified on ``casa_distro`` commandline, or in the file ``container_options`` item in ``<casa_distro_build_workflow>/conf/casa_distro.json``.